TessaBakker/guardian/README.txt

 INTRODUCTION
 ------------

-Guardian forces specified Users a.k.a. 'guared users' to log in with only `drush uli [uid]` or password reset token url.
+Guardian forces specified Users a.k.a. 'guarded users' to log in with only `drush uli [uid]` or password reset token url.
 In this way there will be no need to store and share complex passwords within your organization in a secure environment.
 To secure this setup, any account details of the